mitliagkas/mitliagkas.github.io/dl-theory-class-papers-2019.md

 =========

-**This list was created in early 2018 for the first edition of this class, and will be updated with recent advances soon.**
+**This list was created in early 2018 for the first edition of this class, and updated in February 2019.
+Please feel free to make paper suggestions in the class's discussion group.**

 This is a non-exhaustive list of relatively recent papers that include theoretical or theory-driven work that applies on deep learning.